The best sustainable foundations for makeup lovers who also love the planet

 $38.00.
 Antonym’s Baked Powder Foundation is a cream foundation that has been baked into a powder.
 It seems to provide slightly more coverage than a loose mineral foundation.
 YouTuber Zabrena likes it so much she featured it in both her “Best Skin-like Lightweight Foundations: Drugstore & Highend” and “Highend Makeup Worth Your Money: Top Tested Favorites” videos.
 Unfortunately, the shade range is very limited.
 There are only 6 shades and the darkest one doesn’t look very dark to me.

 Sustainability: While Antonym Cosmetics fails at inclusivity, it excels at sustainability.
 Its biodegradable bamboo packaging earns it a spot on nearly every zero/low-waste beauty list.
 Antonym Cosmetics boasts ECOCERT Certification.
-To earn ECOCERT Certification, a company must meet several sustainability standards regarding everything from ingredient sourcing to manufacturing to transportation of final products.
+To earn ECOCERT Certification, a company must meet several sustainability standards regarding everything from ingredient sourcing to transportation of final products.

 Stick Foundation: W3LL PEOPLE Narcissist Foundation Stick

-$28.99 I don’t know why, but I really like its name.
+$28.99.
+I don’t know why, but I really like its name.
 Kelly Gallagher from Byrdie says “The formula is lightweight enough you can apply a quick swipe in the backseat of a cab (to even skin tone or nix redness), but it’s also extremely buildable if you want more coverage.”
-I’ve never tried a stick foundation, but it seems to me its portability makes it a good choice for the purse.
+I’ve never tried a stick foundation, but it seems its portability makes it a good choice for the purse.
 Its availability at Target makes it one of the more accessible eco-friendly foundations on this list.
 Unfortunately, with only 10 shades it is also one of the least inclusive.

 Sustainability: W3LL PEOPLE says “All our ingredients are ethically and sustainably sourced.
 Our packaging is created with post recycled plastics and it is all recyclable.
 Our boxes are made with FSC Certified paper, which ensures products come from well managed forests.”
 They claim, “ingredients are ethically and sustainably sourced” but I haven’t had the chance to confirm this.
-W3LL PEOPLE is Leaping Bunny and PETA certified.
+W3LL PEOPLE is Leaping Bunny and PETA certified cruelty-free.

 Refillable Cream Foundation: Kjaer Weis Cream Foundation

 $68.00, $45.00 for refill.
 This is the most expensive foundation on the list.
-The slightly more affordable ($53.00) Red Edition comes in a compostable cardboard compact.
+The slightly more affordable ($53.00) Red Edition comes in a compostable, cardboard compact.
 The Kjaer Weis Cream Foundation earned the designation of “Best Cream” foundation in Byrdie‘s “12 Natural Foundations for Complexion Perfection.”
 Melanie Rud said “A blend of oils give it its creamy base, which translates into a velvety, semi-matte finish that leaves your skin flawless.”
 While this medium coverage foundation comes in 16 shades, it appears to favor the lighter end of the spectrum.

 Sustainability: Kjaer Weis is known for its refillable products.
 The brand uses very little, if any, plastic.
 Kjaer Weis is cruelty-free and the Cream Foundation is certified organic in Italy.